coralproject/talk/docs/docs/migrate-intro.md

+---
+title: Migrating from Talk v4.x to Coral v6+
+---

 # Migrating from Talk v4.x to Coral v6+

 When we started building Talk, the precursor to our Coral platform, we wanted it to be as flexible as possible, so we could learn what publishers needed, and allow companies to customize almost every aspect of the experience.